 - Is the credit limit listed correct on each one, and are there any duplicates?

 - Is the record of whether the consumer has made repayments on time accurate?

-- Defaults: the consumer may see defaults listed if any repayments were more than 60 days late.
+- Defaults: the consumer may see defaults listed if any repayments were 60 days or more late.
 Check that these details are correct and that the consumer received notices about the defaults before they were listed.

 - If they have paid an overdue payment in full or the debt has been settled, check that this is reflected in the report.

 - If there is a ‘serious credit infringement’ listing, ask whether the consumer was in contact with the credit provider when the listing was made – a ‘serious credit infringement’ indicates that the debtor was ignoring attempts to contact them or that the credit provider was unable to contact them despite repeated efforts to do so.

 - Recommend that they check that the information used to identify them is correct, such as:

 - name and date of birth.

 - current and two previous addresses.

 You can explain to consumers that if they are concerned about information being entered on their credit report, and wanting to check its accuracy when it is entered, some credit reporting bodies also offer to alert consumers to changes on their credit report.
 However, they will charge for this service.